mautrix/docs/gomuks/installation.md

 However, the performance is significantly worse than with a native backend, so the demo is only meant for testing with a small account.

 An Electron wrapper is also available, which includes the backend.
+The setup steps below can be ignored when using the desktop app.
+Just install the app and open it.

 The Android wrapper does not currently come with the backend, which means you have to run the backend elsewhere.
 Something like a Raspberry Pi plus Tailscale